 Creative Cleaning Chores Systems

+After spending some time teaching them how to clean, I got started on my systems.
 The first thing I did was make a list of all the chores in the house from bathrooms to bedrooms, floors to cabinets.
 The second thing I did was determine the appropriate age for each type of chore.
 If I had known about this product, I probably could have saved myself the trouble and had a system that grew with us.
 Oh, well.
 The company probably didn’t exist back then!

 The Magnetic Cleaning Chores Chart